UKAEA-Edge-Code/EdgeCodeRequirements/README.md

 2. Build a framework for running non-linear drift- and gyro-kinetic simulations based upon the moment-kinetics numerical method.
     - This will enable simulations of large high power tokamaks in H-mode, for the calculation of fluxes that are subsequently fed into the SOLPS replacement.

-With this in mind here are some requirements of the producivity framework that we need to choose to get here faster.
+With this in mind here are some requirements of the productivity framework that we need to choose to get here faster.

 ## Solver framework